RevellX/money-tracker/README.md

 # Money Tracker

-This project was created as part of my React Js learning process.
+This project was created as a part of my React Js learning process.
 It's a simple CRUD-App that allows you to easly add your latest expenses and earnings and then lets you see some basic statistics

 # See it live here: